cloud-gov/cg-site/_posts/2016-12-14-release-notes.md

   - /updates/2016-12-14-release-notes/
 ---

-Curious what’s new that you might find helpful as a cloud.gov application developer?
+Curious what’s new that you might find helpful as a Cloud.gov application developer?
 Here are highlights from our platform updates over the past two weeks.
 <!--more-->

 ### Added